Engin-Boot/pong-stage-nakul16168/Stage0/Move-the-Paddle.md

   Given: The paddle size for a player

-  When: The player calls the "movePaddle()"
+  When: The player calls the "move paddle"

   function

-  Then: The paddle moves in a
+  Then: The paddle moves in a few strides in

-  particular direction
+  a particular direction